jkpubsrc/jk_asyncio_syncasync/src/README.md

 This module can be installed easily using `pip`.

-Use this for a system wide installation of this module:
+Use this command for a system wide installation of this module:

 ```bash
 $ sudo pip install jk-asyncio-syncasync
 ```

-Use this for user specific installation of this module:
+Use this command for user specific installation of this module:

 ```bash
 $ pip install --user jk-asyncio-syncasync
 ```

+The PiPy module is always kept in sync with the Github repository so using PyPi is equivalent to a manual installation using the code provided on Github.

 How to use this module
 ----------------------